utkarshthakur24/Build-a-Scalable-Azure-Data-Engineering-Pipeline-Real-Time-Customer-and-Sales-Insights-with-Power-BI/README.md

 AdventureWorksLT2022 contains a logical organization of tables grouped into functional areas:

-1. Sales:
+**1. Sales**:

-    SalesOrderHeader: Contains details of individual sales orders, such as order dates, totals, and statuses.
+- **SalesOrderHeader**: Contains details of individual sales orders, such as order dates, totals, and statuses.
-    SalesOrderDetail: Includes line-item details for each sales order, linking to products.
+- **SalesOrderDetail**: Includes line-item details for each sales order, linking to products.

-2. Customer:
+**2. Customer**:

-    Customer: Stores customer information, including name, contact details, and demographics.
+- **Customer**: Stores customer information, including name, contact details, and demographics.
-    CustomerAddress: Tracks multiple addresses for each customer, including billing and shipping addresses.
+- **CustomerAddress**: Tracks multiple addresses for each customer, including billing and shipping addresses.

-3. Products:
+**3. Products**:

-    Product: Contains details about the products, such as names, prices, and categories.
+- **Product**: Contains details about the products, such as names, prices, and categories.
-    ProductCategory and ProductModel: Provide hierarchical information about product classifications.
+- **ProductCategory** and **ProductModel**: Provide hierarchical information about product classifications.
-    ProductDescription: Stores textual descriptions of products to enhance their understanding and marketing.
+- **ProductDescription**: Stores textual descriptions of products to enhance their understanding and marketing.
-    ProductModelProductDescription: Acts as a bridge table linking ProductModel to ProductDescription, supporting multilingual or versioned descriptions.
+- **ProductModelProductDescription**: Acts as a bridge table linking ProductModel to ProductDescription, supporting multilingual or versioned descriptions.

-4. Address and Location:
+**4. Address and Location**:

-    Address: Stores address data used across customers and sales.
+- **Address**: Stores address data used across customers and sales.

 Entity Relation Diagram for this Database:
 ![image](https://github.com/user-attachments/assets/66ae2f06-c60a-40ac-8ca9-8e9b17868478)